ethereum/consensus-specs/specs/deneb/beacon-chain.md

 *Note*: The function `initialize_beacon_state_from_eth1` is modified for pure EIP-4844 testing only.

-The `BeaconState` initialization is unchanged, except for the use of the updated `eip4844.BeaconBlockBody` type when initializing the first body-root.
+The `BeaconState` initialization is unchanged, except for the use of the updated `deneb.BeaconBlockBody` type when initializing the first body-root.

 ```python